-Activity Impact summary Significanc e Proposed mitigation Before After mitigation mitigation Pollution of soil, surface water and groundwater due to ineffective manure disposal.
-Medium Low Poultry manure will be worked into the fields for compost.
+Activity Impact summary Significanc Proposed mitigation Before After mitigation mitigation Pollution of soil, surface water and groundwater due to ineffective manure disposal.
+Medium Low Chicken manure is collected on a monthly basis by a contractor.
 Manure should be handled according to Odour Management Plan (Appendix F2), Waste Management Plan (Appendix F3) and Biosecurity Plan (Appendix F4).
-Pollution of soil, surface water and groundwater due to ineffective disposal of mortalities.
-Medium Low Poultry mortalities is collected by a contractor on a regular basis.
+Pollution of soil, surface water and groundwater due to ineffective disposal carcasses.
+Medium Low Chicken mortalities is collected by a contractor on a regular basis.
 Soil compaction and loss of fertility.
 Low Low Appropriate measures must be taken to reduce the risk of erosion from unprotected slopes i.e., diversion berms, ponding pools, and not exceeding angles of repose of stockpiled material.
 All unprotected slopes must be rehabilitated concurrent with construction.
 Increased fire risk Low Low Cooking and heating fires permitted only in designated areas with appropriate safety measures.
 Adequate firefighting equipment must be available, as prescribed by the relevant safety standards and legislation.
 Disturbance of fauna Medium Low Only small animals occur in this area e.g. small rodents and reptiles.
 The area is surrounded by similar habitat and fauna is expected to move voluntarily to surrounding areas.
 No fauna found on the site will be killed.
 Degradation of aesthetics High Low If needed, an additional line of trees will be planted to minimise visual impact.
 Providing employment opportunities to the local community High High No mitigation proposed.